hms-dbmi/PMSDN_R-ETL/README.md

 mutation | dup | SHANK3 | 3525 | 3527 | unknown
 mutation | >T | BRCA2 | 2134 | 2134 | unknown

 In the prepared *dataGenetics.csv* file, N=4 sets of these columns are present.
-If needed you can add as many sets, suffixing them with ascending numbers.--
+If needed you can add as many sets, suffixing them with ascending numbers.
 The genetic information automatically present in these columns should be reviewed for typos, errors and missing information.
-The genetic information can be looked for in the Comments, Std.Nomenclature, Position.Start.Max, Position.End.Max columns which can be used to validate and/or complete the information already available.--
+The genetic information can be looked for in the Comments, Std.Nomenclature, Position.Start.Max, Position.End.Max columns which can be used to validate and/or complete the information already available.
 All the genetic information on one line should be expressed using the same human genome browser build.
 The online liftOver tool at http://genome.ucsc.edu/cgi-bin/hgLiftOver can be used to translate coordinates from one build to the other.
 Mutations don't need a browser build.
 For missing browser builds (Unknown), the browser can be inferred by looking at the test date and the coordinates ranges for the chromosomes in each build: